zmkfirmware/zmk/docs/docs/features/backlight.md

 For example, _P1.13_ would give you `(PWM_OUT0, 1, 13)` and _P0.15_ would give you `(PWM_OUT0, 0, 15)`.

-Then you add the PWM device inside the `board.dts` file and assign the pinctrl definitions to it
+Then you add the PWM device inside the `board.dts` file and assign the pinctrl definitions to it:

 ```
 &pwm0 {